libbitcoin/libbitcoin-system/doc/sphinx/fullnode.rst

 We also define the :func:`start` and :func:`stop` methods of the :class:`fullnode`.
 If :func:`start` fails then :func:`fullnode::handle_start`
 will be called with :class:`std::error_code` set.
-If the :class:`std::error_code` is set then the error message is displayed, the :class:`fullnode` will stop itself and then :func:`exit` gracefully.
-We can guarantee that :func:`fullnode::stop` finishes because :func:`threadpool::join` is called which waits until the :class:`threadpool` has finished its tasks before returning.
+If the :class:`std::error_code` is set then the error message is displayed.

+It's a mistake to call :func:`fullnode::stop` from within the same completion handler as we would then try to call :func:`threadpool::join` within the same thread causing a resource deadlock.
+Instead it is preferable to use :class:`std::condition_variable` to signal to :func:`main` that it's time to exit.
+We leave this as an exercise to the reader.
 ::

     void fullnode::start()